leylabmpi/CoreGenomePrimers/README.md

 ## Snakemake

 The pipeline utilizes [snakemake](https://snakemake.readthedocs.io/en/stable/).
-We recommend that you install it via [conda](https://docs.conda.io/en/latest/miniconda.html).
+We recommend that you install it via [conda](https://docs.conda.io/en/latest/miniconda.html) or mamba.

 ## Pipeline